-The Child Psychiatry Access Network (CPAN) is a network of 12 regional hubs seated in academic health-related institutions across Texas that assist providers to meet the mental health needs of children and adolescents.
+The Texas Child Psychiatry Access Network (CPAN) is a network of 12 regional hubs seated in academic health-related institutions (HRIs) across Texas that assist primary care and pediatric providers in supporting the mental health needs of children and adolescents under age 23.

-Think of CPAN like a curbside consult with a child psychiatrist and an extra referral coordinator all wrapped-up into one simple phone call.
+Think of CPAN as a “curbside consult” with a child psychiatrist and an extra referral coordinator all wrapped up into one simple phone call.
 All services are funded through the Texas Child Mental Health Care Consortium (TCMHCC) and are provided at no cost to the provider, clinic, family, or health plan.

-The CPAN team at The Health Science Center at UT Tyler (HSC) includes three child and adolescent psychiatrists, two licensed professional counselors, and a public health nurse.
+The CPAN team at The University of Texas at Tyler Health Science Center includes two child and adolescent psychiatrists, a licensed professional counselor, a behavioral health liaison, and a public health nurse.
 This team of professionals support the 25-county Northeast Texas region.

-When calling for a consultation (888-901-2726, choose option 1, then option 3), one of our behavioral health specialists will answer your call.
-A few basic pieces of information will be gathered to ensure you are provided the appropriate assistance by our team.
-If your call requires a consultation with a child and adolescent psychiatrist, you may request a return call right away or schedule it for a later that day.
+When calling for an initial consultation (texting available for enrolled providers), one of our behavioral health specialists will answer the call.
+A few basic pieces of information will be gathered to ensure providers are given the appropriate assistance by our team.
+If the call requires a consultation with a child and adolescent psychiatrist, the provider may request a return call right away or schedule it for a later time.
 Calls requested ASAP will be returned within 30 minutes.
-Services such as mental health referrals and resources, safety planning, behavioral health plans, mental health screening tools and community resources will be handled by the behavioral health specialist, who is an experienced licensed professional counselor.
+Services such as mental health referrals and resources, safety planning, behavioral health plans, mental health screening tools and community resources will be handled by one of our behavioral health specialists.
+Primary care providers may call the CPAN hotline at 888-901-CPAN (2726), choose option 1, then option 3, to request a consult with the CPAN – Northeast Texas team.
+If not yet registered with CPAN, this process only takes about 5 minutes and can be completed over the phone.

-The psychiatric consultation is a brief discussion on treatment options or diagnostic clarification, including medication management, non-pharmacologic interventions, diagnostic tools and/or therapy (including specific therapeutic modalities).
+The provider-to-provider psychiatric consultation is a brief discussion on treatment options or diagnostic clarification, including medication management, non-pharmacologic interventions, or diagnostic tools and/or therapy (including specific therapeutic modalities).

 • If diagnosis related, questions will be asked to clarify or help establish a working diagnosis.
 Additional assessment tools may be suggested to help with diagnostic clarification.